PX4/PX4-Autopilot/nuttx/configs/mcu123-lpc214x/README.txt

    changed from high to low, the LPC214x will enter ISP (In System Programming) state.

+   J2-RST: When J2 is shorted, the reset pin of CPU is controlled by the DTR signal of UART0.
+Short J2 to enable ISP automatic download.

    Alternatively, you can just press the INT1 button while resetting.
    The LEDs will be off if the LPC2148 successfully enters ISP mode.